dlt-hub/dlt/docs/website/blog/2023-11-27-dlt-data-lineage.md

 ```

 ## Loading the data
-As a first step, we will load the sales data from skate shops online and physical store into BigQuery.
+As a first step, we will load the sales data from the online and physical store of the skate shop into BigQuery.
 In addition to the sales data, we will also ingest the dlt **load_info** into BigQuery.
 This will help us track changes in our pipeline.

 ### Step 2: Adding the dlt pipeline code